🔄

 Does pumping continue to hurt?

-Then it may be wise to:
+Then it might be wise to:

 • consult a lactation consultant